Logo Voyage

 By bus

 • 4 Sayran Bus Station (Sairan, Междугород автовокзал «Сайран»), Ulitsa Sadovnikov (yлица Садовникова 294) (8 km west of centre on corner of Tole bi and Otegen Batyr, take tram 4).
 This is the main station for long distance routes.
-International buses run to Bishkek, Tajikistan, Novosibirsk and Urumqi in China.
+International buses run to Bishkek, Kyrgyzstan, Novosibirsk and Urumqi in China.
 Daily buses to Taraz, Shymkent, Ust-Kamenogorsk, Astana, Türkestan, Karaganda and Balkhash.

 • 5 Sayakhat Bus Station, Rayimbek Prospekt (1 km east of Almaty-2 railway station).
 It's still there, just about, although the upper half fronting onto Rayimbek is demolished and boarded up.
 Enter 100 m north via Suyumbai however, and the lower half remains active, with a small terminal building and toilets.
 Marshutkas run from here to the north and east of Almaty, also to Talgar, Esik, Kegen and Narynkol.
 You can reach eastern Kyrgyzstan that way, via Karkara, though there's not much traffic on that route.
 Just beyond Narynkol is the border with China, but there's no crossing point.